Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 Here the right vertical map is the multiplication induced from that of $\wh\calO_X$.
 We note that since $X$ is smooth over $K$, the derived tensor product of $\Omega_{X/K}^1$ over $\calO_X$ degenerates into the usual tensor product.
 Moreover, by construction the total map $\oplus_i s_i$ is multiplicative under the wedge products.

-Finally, it suffices to show that the isomorphism for the truncation $\tau^{\leq 1}$ can extend to the map above.
+Finally, it suffices to show that the isomorphism for the truncation $\tau^{\leq 1}$ can be extended to the map $(\ast)$ above.
 When $X$ is of dimension one, since $\Omega_{X/K}^i$ is zero for $i\geq 2$, we are done.
-For the general case, it follows from the functoriality of the section map and the K\"unneth formula, which is done in \cite{BMS} 8.14.
+In general, by taking open subsets if necessary we may assume $X$ is affinoid and admits an \'etale map from a closed unit disc $\mathbb{B}^n_K$ over $K$.
+Here $\mathbb{B}^n_K$ admits a natural lift $\mathbb{B}^n_{\Bdr/\xi^2}$, and by its smoothness over $\Bdr/\xi^2$ we can lift $\mathbb{B}^n_K \ra X$ to an \'etale morphism $\mathbb{B}^n_{\Bdr/\xi^2} \ra X'$.
+Then as the map $(\ast)$ commutes with the \'etale base change, it suffices to show this for the closed unit disc $\mathbb{B}^n_K$ with its canonical lift $\mathbb{B}^n_{\Bdr/\xi^2}$.
+Finally, notice that both sides of $(\ast)$ admit K\"unneth formula for products (the K\"unneth formula for pro-\'etale cohomology can be found in \cite[Proposition 8.14]{BMS}), we thus deduce the isomorphism of $(\ast)$ from the curve case.

 \end{proof}